mukherjeevaskar267/CRISPRi_Screening_AceticAcid/README.md

 * **SOM_SCR_R001**  : Scan-o-matic CRISPRi library screening raw data, Round 1
 * **SOM_SCR_R002**  : Scan-o-matic CRISPRi library screening raw data, Round 2
 * **BS_VAL_SCR**    : Bioscreen Validation experiment with selected strains from CRISPRi library raw data.
-       + *STRAIN_MAP_VAL_EXP*: Strains layout in bioscreen plate (well no > strain name).
+       + **STRAIN_MAP_VAL_EXP**: Strains layout in bioscreen plate (well no > strain name).
-       + *BS_PRECOG_OUTPUT*  : PRECOG output (Processed and calibrated growth curve, First derivative, phenotypes raw)
+       + **BS_PRECOG_OUTPUT**  : PRECOG output (Processed and calibrated growth curve, First derivative, phenotypes raw)

 The repository also provides some compiled data for the ease of analysis in the **COMPILED_DATA** folder.
 Those files will be used while running the script in the CRISPRi_Screening_AceticAcid.Rmd file.

-All files in the above folders, the data in, and the scripts used to process the data are explained STEP BY STEP in the CRISPRi_Screening_AceticAcid.Rmd file.
+All files in the above folders, the data, and the scripts used to process the data are explained STEP BY STEP in the CRISPRi_Screening_AceticAcid.Rmd file.
 User can also use the output CRISPRi_Screening_AceticAcid.html file to view the flow and the content of the analysis.

 ## CONTRIBUTION
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.